rauan06/Article-Summarization-Automated-Image-Generation/README.md

 sumy - generate summary for the article. \
 Wand - provides Python bindings to ImageMagick and helps in overlaying text over image. \
 Numpy - summarization algorithms.

+Note: Will update it after I learn some HTML/CSS/JS